freakmaxi/kertish-dos/data-node/README.md

-# Kertish DFS Data Node
+# Kertish DOS Data Node

 Data node is responsible to store file blocks and serve when they requested.
 Default bind endpoint port is `:9430`